 Each will be posted on Modules page of the class Canvas website over the course of the semester.
+Each Weekly Module is due two weeks from the day it is posted.
 Each week's module will contain four assignments:

 1) Reading assignment: Some reading assignments will be a chapter or chapters from the textbook.
 Some reading assignments will be one or more articles.
 A link to the reading assignment is contained within the module.